fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 ![Games Logo](images/console-logos.png)

-The aim of our project is to use the ETL process to clean a dataset relating to the topic of uncover gender patterns in games across multiple platforms relating to gender representation within modern day games.
+The aim of our project is to use the ETL process to clean a dataset relating to the topic of uncovering gender patterns in video games across multiple platforms, focusing on gender representation within modern day games.

 ### Our Datasets